Playwrights' Frequently Asked Questions

 4) How do I get permission for an adaptation?

-It is extremely important to get permission to adapt a book, play, short story etc. before you write your play.
-Don’t assume that for any reason – even if the author has been dead for several years – that you are free to adapt the work.
-Crediting the author (though this is also important) does not grant you permission to adapt the work.
+It is extremely important to get permission to adapt a book, other play, short story etc. before you write your play.
+Do not assume that for any reason – even if the author has been dead for several years – that you are free to adapt the work.
+Crediting the author, although vital, does not grant you permission to adapt the work.
 You may end up with a nasty lawsuit and have wasted valuable time.

 Having said that, it is possible that the work belongs to the “public domain,” meaning you are free to proceed with your adaptation.
 Once the individual whom the copyright is attached to has been dead for 70 years, the copyright should then belong to the public domain.
 Always contact the publisher listed on the front of the book and ask for the Rights and Acquisitions department to check the copyright status of the work.
 They will be able to tell you if anyone currently holds the rights to the work.